DBS Land and Pidemco Land merged to form CapitaLand Limited.

 Two decades’ worth of mergers and acquisitions have seen an amalgamation of premium real estate and hospitality brands into one prestigious entity: The Ascott Limited (Ascott).

-With a global presence extending into more than 25 countries across the Americas, Asia Pacific, Europe and the Middle East, our story is one of success that spans over 30 years in the serviced residence business.
+With a global presence extending into more than 30 countries across the Americas, Asia Pacific, Europe, the Middle East and Africa, our story is one of success that spans over 30 years in the serviced residence business.

 Ascott advanced into South America with franchise agreements for its first two properties in Sao Paulo, Brazil.